Assault Lawyer NJ – Assault Charges NJ – Aggravated Assault Charges NJ 2C:12-1 – Simple Assault Charges NJ 2C:12-1

 “Assault charges in New Jersey are considered violent crimes.
 These offenses are clearly very serious and should be handled accordingly.”

 If you’ve been arrested for assault charges in New Jersey, you could be facing some very serious consequences which vary depending on the grading of the crime.
+The charge will be graded as a disorderly persons offense (misdemeanor) or as an indictable charge (felony) depending on the facts and circumstances of the incident including the nature and extent of the force used, the nature and extent of the injuries to the alleged victim, and whether or not a weapon was involved in the assault.
 A lengthy prison sentence and a violent crime on your criminal record should be avoided in any case.

 The criminal defense lawyers at The Tormey Law Firm handle aggravated assault charges and simple assault charges on a regular basis.
 We have current New Jersey prosecutors on our staff helping us to assess cases from both sides of the court-room, in addition to advanced defensed strategies that will apply to your case.